academic-resources/odin/js/views.md

 ### ** Intro :**
 >The view is really the simplest part of the MVC structure -- at the basic level, it's just a bunch of HTML boilerplate into which you insert the variables you've received from your controller and which will be sent to the browser.
 It's your actual "webpage".
 It will often have some snippets of code designed to properly present the variables it has received, for instance a loop that will display each one of the posts on your blog.
-Views are often called view templates.** Views live in the directory `app/views/controller_name/action_name.html.erb`, where `controller_name` is the name of the controller the view is linked to and `action_name.html.erb` is the corresponding method inside the controller that was run immediately prior to rendering the view.** So the `Posts` controller running the `#index` action will implicitly render the `app/views/posts/index.html.erb` view when it's done.
+Views are often called view templates :**

+Views live in the directory `app/views/controller_name/action_name.html.erb`, where `controller_name` is the name of the controller the view is linked to and `action_name.html.erb` is the corresponding method inside the controller that was run immediately prior to rendering the view :**

+So the `Posts` controller running the `#index` action will implicitly render the `app/views/posts/index.html.erb` view when it's done.
 You can explicitly tell your controller to render a differently named view by passing it as a parameter to the `render` function in your controller, but why?
-This directory and naming structure helps you (and Rails) to always know where to find a given view.** To use an instance variable from your view, just call it the same way you would in the controller: `@user.first_name` or `@posts` or `@some_other_variable`.** As always, in this lesson we'll cover the high level stuff then have you read the Rails Guide for a more detailed understanding of how things work.** ## Topics:
+This directory and naming structure helps you (and Rails) to always know where to find a given view :**

+To use an instance variable from your view, just call it the same way you would in the controller: `@user.first_name` or `@posts` or `@some_other_variable` :**

+As always, in this lesson we'll cover the high level stuff then have you read the Rails Guide for a more detailed understanding of how things work :**

+## Topics:
 By the end of this lesson, you should be able to do the following:** * Explain how view templates and layouts are organized in Rails.
 * Apply ERB in your view files.
 * Create and call a partial.
-* Create dynamic anchor tags in your view files.**
+* Create dynamic anchor tags in your view files :**

 ---

 ### ** Layouts** The first thing to note is that the named view template we render from the controller is actually not the entire webpage.
 It doesn't contain the `<head>` tags or the `DOCTYPE` declaration or some of the other basic structure that's present in all pages.
 Precisely because those things are present in all of your pages, the Rails creators were smart enough to turn that code into its own file called a "layout".
-Layouts live in the directory `app/views/layouts`.** For a brand new Rails application, the `application.html.erb` layout is pretty basic.
+Layouts live in the directory `app/views/layouts` :**

+For a brand new Rails application, the `application.html.erb` layout is pretty basic.
 It's got the basic tags you need in all webpages (e.g. `<html>` and `<body>`) and a couple snippets of code that load up the Javascript and CSS files your webpage will need.
 You'll want to put anything that's needed across all your webpages into the layout.
-Usually this is stuff like navbars and footers and snippets of code for displaying flash messages.** So if a layout is basically just a shell around the individual page, how does the page get inserted?
+Usually this is stuff like navbars and footers and snippets of code for displaying flash messages :**

+So if a layout is basically just a shell around the individual page, how does the page get inserted?
 That brings us back to the magic of the `#yield` method, which you saw when you learned about blocks.
 The view template at `app/views/posts/index.html.erb` gets inserted where the yield statement is.
-When you get more advanced, you'll be able to play around a bit with that statement but for now it's just that simple.**
+When you get more advanced, you'll be able to play around a bit with that statement but for now it's just that simple :**

 ---

 ### ** Preprocessors** The other thing you've undoubtedly noticed is the odd HTML code that goes inside `<%=` and `%>` tags.
 This is Embedded Ruby (ERB).
 It's a special way of executing ruby code inside your HTML.
 HTML is static, so you need to dial in some Ruby if you want to do anything dynamic like looping, `if` statements or working with variables.
-ERB (and another similar language you might see called HAML) do exactly that.** What those tags do is execute whatever you see inside them exactly as if it was normal Ruby.
-So `<%= "<em>I am emphasized</em>" %>` will output an emphasized piece of text like <em>I am emphasized</em> and `<%= @user.first_name %>` might output `joe`.** The difference between `<%` and `<%=` is that the `<%=` version actually displays whatever is returned inside the ERB tags.
-If you use `<%`, it will execute the code but, no matter what is returned by that line, it will not actually display anything in your HTML template. `<%#` is used to comment and will not execute.** Most of your tags will be `<%=` because you'll find yourself often just outputting important pieces of the instance variables that you received from your controller, like in the `<%= @user.first_name %>` example above.
+ERB (and another similar language you might see called HAML) do exactly that :**

+What those tags do is execute whatever you see inside them exactly as if it was normal Ruby.
+So `<%= "<em>I am emphasized</em>" %>` will output an emphasized piece of text like <em>I am emphasized</em> and `<%= @user.first_name %>` might output `joe` :**

+The difference between `<%` and `<%=` is that the `<%=` version actually displays whatever is returned inside the ERB tags.
+If you use `<%`, it will execute the code but, no matter what is returned by that line, it will not actually display anything in your HTML template. `<%#` is used to comment and will not execute :**

+Most of your tags will be `<%=` because you'll find yourself often just outputting important pieces of the instance variables that you received from your controller, like in the `<%= @user.first_name %>` example above.
 You use the `<%` for purely code-related stuff like `if` statements and `each` loops, where you don't actually WANT anything displayed (the stuff you display will occur inside the loop).  ** If this is confusing, here's an example:  Say we want to display the first names of all the users in our application, but only if the current user is signed in.
 This might look something like:** ```erb
   <% if current_user.signed_in? %>
     <ul>
       <% @users.each do |user| %>